 Employer's Allowance Towards NIC

-This has been in force for a couple of years now and for 2016/17 the allowance will increase from £2,000 to £3,000 per employer.
-BUT there's criteria change this time - if you, as a diretcor of your own business, are the only employee on your payroll, you will NOT be allowed to claim this allowance.
+This has been in force for a couple of years now and for 2017/18 the allowance remains at £3,000 per employer.
+BUT the rule about sole directors also remains - if you are the only employee on your own payroll, you CANNOT claim this allowance.